Warhammer 40k Orks army guide 2023

 Beast Snaggas live in the wilds of Ork-infested worlds, hunting the monstrous squigs that roam the wilds.
 Sometimes they even capture these beasts, and, with enough violent ‘discipline’, harness them for war.
 Steve Irwin was basically a human Beast Snagga.

-Beast Snaggas are a complete subfaction within the Orks, with their own troops, leaders, and ramshackle war machines botched together from scrap metal, high explosives, and angry squigs.
+The Beast Snagga keyword shows up on a lot of Orks, and by and large they stick together, with their own troops, leaders, and ramshackle war machines botched together from scrap metal, high explosives, and angry squigs.

-They are so covered in scars and bionik bits that lethal injuries bounce right off them, giving every Snagga a 6+ invulnerable save.
-As experts at hunting much larger prey, they get +1 to hit on all attack rolls against Monsters and Vehicles.
+They are so covered in scars and bionik bits that lethal injuries bounce right off them, giving every Snagga a Feel No Pain ability, usually 4+.
+As experts at hunting much larger prey, their melee weapons tend to have the Anti-Monster and Anti-Vehicle abilities, letting them automatically wound on much lower rolls.

 Warhammer 40k orks army guide - Warhammer Community photo of the models in the Orks Combat Patrol box